person in white long sleeve shirt holding black and white dices

 Predominantly geared towards brick builds using the Learning System packs, FLLCasts has hundreds of tutorials to follow for integrated robotics & STEM classes.

 Lego is a toy that’s also a tool that makes any activity more fun and it doesn’t have to be expensive to start including Lego builds in home-ed lessons.
 Lego is easy to pick up second-hand.
-Often you can find bulk Lego buys (on Ebay/FB marketplace etc) that include motors and other STEAM kit pieces that can be used to replicate the uses of the actual official kits.
+Often you can find bulk Lego buys (on Ebay/FB marketplace etc) that include motors and other STEAM kit pieces that can be used to replicate the uses of the official kits.

 Alternately, Brick Borrow is a subscription membership that lets you borrow Lego sets, build them and return them.
 This is fantastic if you want to include a Lego build with a specific school unit/topic – architecture sets with a history unit or a country study, a Hogwarts set while reading Harry Potter etc.